75 Macro-Friendly Foods (with a Printable List)

-The best macro-friendly grocery list is filled with nutritious and versatile foods that boost your protein intake, increase your intake of vitamins and minerals, and provide your body with healthy fats.
-You probably also want a budget-friendly list so you don’t have to break the bank when you check out.
+A macro-friendly grocery list should be filled with nutritious and versatile foods that boost your protein intake, increase your intake of vitamins and minerals, and provide your body with healthy fats.
+A budget-friendly list can also help you save money when you check out.

 Grocery shopping with a list is far more efficient than wandering the aisles and making food choices on the fly.
-You’re also more likely to fill your shopping cart with nutritious selections if you have a list.
+You’re also more likely to fill your shopping cart with nutritious selections if you have a list prepared in advance that prioritizes the best macro foods.
 So, I highly recommend creating a list before you go.
-You can also use this downloadable list as your starting point.
-Add or remove foods based on your preferences.
-Then, use the section-by-section tips to shop for each department of the market.

 Produce